- 1. What is a Personal Budget?

 3. What can/cannot a Personal Budget be used for?

-Personal Budgets may be used for any element of care and support that allows a person to achieve their support outcomes as set out in the Support Plan, i.e. assistance to meet their eligible social care needs identified at the assessment stage.
+Personal Budgets may be used for any element of care and support that allows a person to achieve their support outcomes as set out in the care and support plan, i.e. assistance to meet their eligible social care needs identified at the assessment stage.
 The Personal Budget should be utilised to maximise an individual’s health, wellbeing, safety and independence.
 The money should be used in a legal, reasonable and efficient manner.

 Personal Budgets may not be used for: